thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-offline.md

 To set up the Ansible, follow these steps:

 <ol>
-  <li>Obtain the Ansible tarball by joining our Amazon Linux 2 Early Access program, and email us your <a href="mailto:early_access@thoughtspot.com?subject=Amazon%20Linux%202%20Early%20Access%20Program%20Ansible%20File%20Request" target="_blank">Ansible request</a>.
+  <li>Obtain the Ansible tarball by joining our Amazon Linux 2 Early Access program, and email us your <a href="mailto:early_access@thoughtspot.com?subject=Amazon%20Linux%202%20Early%20Access%20Program%20Ansible%20File%20Request">Ansible request</a>.
 Download it to your local machine.</li>

   <li>Unzip the Ansible tarball, to see the following files and directories on your local machine:<br/>
    <dl>